OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/12-Test_for_Content_Security_Policy.md

 ## Summary

-Content Security Policy is a declarative allow-list policy enforced through `Content-Security-Policy` header or equivalent `<meta>` element.
+Content Security Policy is a declarative allow-list policy enforced through `Content-Security-Policy` response header or equivalent `<meta>` element.
 It allows developers to restrict the sources from which resources such as JavaScript, CSS, images, files etc. are loaded.
 CSP is an effective defense in depth technique to mitigate the risk of vulnerabilities such as Cross Site Scripting (XSS) and Clickjacking.

 Content Security Policy can be implemented through one of the below methods,